Gloaming (horse): Summary

 Gloaming had 67 race starts, won 57 (including 39 Principal Races) and was second 9 times.
 Gloaming fell in his only other race start, at barrier rise in the North Island Challenge Stakes which was a race he later won three times.
 When he retired he was the leading Australian racing stakes winner.
 He was the first horse to defeat the great mare, Desert Gold over a mile and he still holds the Australasian record of 45 seconds for four furlongs.
-He jointly held the Australasian record of 19 wins in succession with Desert Gold, who he met five times and defeated four times.
+He jointly held the Australasian record of 19 wins in succession with Desert Gold, whom he met five times and defeated four times.
 The record is now held at 33 wins by Winx.

 When Gloaming was retired from the turf to his owner's property at Teviotdale, he was the leading stakes-winner in Australasia with fifty-seven wins and £43,100 in prize-money.
 He died on 5 May 1932.